-The District and PCS shall conduct an IEP meeting within thirty days for students who enroll in the Charter School from another school district outside of the SELPA with a current IEP.
-Prior to such meeting and pending agreement on a new IEP, the District and PCS shall implement the existing IEP at PCS, to the extent practicable or as otherwise agreed between the District and parent/guardian.
+The District and MHS shall conduct an IEP meeting within thirty days for students who enroll in the Charter School from another school district outside of the SELPA with a current IEP.
+Prior to such meeting and pending agreement on a new IEP, the District and MHS shall implement the existing IEP at MHS, to the extent practicable.